CodingGagan/markdown_test/architecture/user-metrics.md

 ## NVIDIA GPUs

-NVIDIA GPU monitoring support can be explained in more detail in the [Kubecost Docs: NVIDIA GPU Monitoring Configurations](/install-and-configure/advanced-configuration/gpu.md) and on the [Kubecost Blog: Monitoring NVIDIA GPU Usage in Kubernetes with Prometheus](https://blog.kubecost.com/blog/nvidia-gpu-usage/).
+NVIDIA GPU monitoring support can be explained in more detail in the [nOps Docs: NVIDIA GPU Monitoring Configurations](/install-and-configure/advanced-configuration/gpu.md) and on the [nOps Blog: Monitoring NVIDIA GPU Usage in Kubernetes with Prometheus](https://blog.nOps.com/blog/nvidia-gpu-usage/).
 Monitoring of NVIDIA GPUs requires DCGM Exporter.
-While all metrics exposed by DCGM Exporter are collected, the following metrics are the ones currently used by Kubecost:
+While all metrics exposed by DCGM Exporter are collected, the following metrics are the ones currently used by nOps:

 | Metric                          | Description              |
 | ------------------------------- | ------------------------ |